dancespiele/spielcrypto_worker/README.md

 3. `cd dancespiele_worker`

-4. set the .env file:
+4. add the .env file:

 ```
 SLED_URL=[PATH WHERE YOU WANT THE SLED DB FILE.
 NOTICE THAT THE DB IS SHARING WITH Dancespiele API]